 Where to stay during Web Summit Lisbon

-Web Summit 2018 will be taking place at the MEO Arena and Feira Internacional de Lisboa (FIL), next door to each other in the Parque das Nações neighbourhood.
+Web Summit takes place the MEO Arena and Feira Internacional de Lisboa (FIL), which are next door to each other in the Parque das Nações neighbourhood.
 If you want to be near the conference centre, look for hotels in this area (which we’ve listed below).

 Parque das Nações (Expo)

-If you want to roll out of bed into the conference, it’s worth booking a room at the following hotels:
+If you want to roll out of bed and walk straight into the conference, it’s worth booking a room at the following hotels: